jellyfin-archive/jellyfin-apiclient-javascript/README.md

 </a>
 </p>

-Jellyfin API client for JavaScript is a library meant to help clients written in JavaScript or TypeScript to interact with Jellyfin's REST API.
+This library is meant to help clients written in JavaScript or TypeScript interact with Jellyfin's REST API.

 ## Compatibility